milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 # Layout setup

-In order to add **DownloadPro** element to the layout of a ZOO type, you need switch to the appropriate template layout.
+In order to add **DownloadPro** element to the layout of a ZOO type, you need switch to the appropriate template layout ( *e.g. Full, Teaser, Feed, e.t.c* ).
 Use the following steps:
 - Click on the "gear tab";
 - Choose an appropriate application group (e.g. Blog, Static Pages);
-- Choose desirable template layout, opposite type name.
+- Choose desirable template layout, related to chosen type name.
-- Use *drag and drop* to place **DownloadPro** element in desirable position
+- Use *drag and drop* to place **DownloadPro** element into appropriate position.
 ![Drag element to position](/images/drag_to_position.png)
 - Click on the "pencil icon" to edit added element

 ## Setup parameters
-The following parameters allow to define how DownloadPro element will be displayed on the appropriate layout of some item.
+The following parameters allow to define how DownloadPro element will be displayed on the appropriate item layout.

 ### Layout parameters